jupyter/docker-stacks/docs/maintaining/tasks.md

 When there's a security fix in the Ubuntu base image, it's a good idea to manually trigger images rebuild [from the GitHub actions workflow UI](https://github.com/jupyter/docker-stacks/actions/workflows/docker.yml).
 Pushing the `Run Workflow` button will trigger this process.

-## Adding a New Core Image to Docker Hub
+## Adding a New Core Image to the Registry

 ```{note}
 In general, we do not add new core images and ask contributors to either create a [recipe](../using/recipes.md) or [community stack](../contributing/stacks.md).